 All things considered, Squarespace’s visuals might be its main attraction – but this online store builder offers an excellent beginner-friendly way to set up and run an online store.

 - Excellent eCommerce templates

 - Business tools could be more advanced

 3. Wix – highly design-flexible builder for eCommerce

 |Best for||Design and editing freedom|

 Wix tries to please everybody.
-And somehow, it manages.
+And somehow, it doing a pretty good job at that.
 It's both a simple website builder, letting you cook up a simple online shop in just a couple of minutes and no work at all.
 But it's also a very highly editable platform.